insin/DOMBuilder/docs/index.rst

 HTML mode was initially introduced with backend use in mind - specifically, for generating forms and working with user input.
 As such, autoescaping was implemented to protect the developer from malicious user input.
-The same can still apply on the frontend, so :js:func:`DOMBuilder.Tag.toString` automatically escapes the following characters in any ``String`` contents it finds, replacing them with their equivalent HTML entities::
+The same can still apply on the frontend, so :js:func:`DOMBuilder.HTMLElement.toString` automatically escapes the following characters in any ``String`` contents it finds, replacing them with their equivalent HTML entities::